 - In the case of a vaccination certificate, the green pass is valid for 6 months after the last dosage has been administered

 - A certificate of recovery from Covid-19 lasts 6 months from the date of the end of isolation

-- indoor dining at restaurants, cafes, bars
+- indoor and outdoor dining at restaurants, cafes, bars

 - indoor cinemas and theatres